nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `genre INDEX c/ACTION g/GENRE [g/GENRE] ...`

 Notes:
+* If multiple `c/ACTION` is given in the command, the action done to the anime will be the last provided `ACTION`
 * Duplicate genres are not allowed
 * You need to provide at least 1 `GENRE`
 * All valid genres provided will be successfully added/deleted from the anime